juliuspr/juliuspranevicius.com/content/projects/elegant-booking.md

 type: "project"
 weight: 100
 ---

-An interactive online calendar.
+I have been developing an interactive calendar for some years.
+It facilitates scheduling lessons.

 Check it out at [https://www.elegantbooking.com/](https://www.elegantbooking.com/)